ecmwf/anemoi-datasets/docs/using/grids.rst

 .. literalinclude:: code/thinning_.py
    :language: python

-Please note that the thinning will apply to all dimension of the fields.
+Please note that the thinning will apply to all dimensions of the fields.
 So for 2D fields, the thinning will apply to both the latitude and longitude dimensions.
 For 1D fields, such as reduced Gaussian grids, the thinning will apply to the only dimension.

 The following example shows the effect of thinning a dataset with a 1 degree resolution: